-It wouldn’t be a New Zealand summer without a period of scorching temperatures.
+It wouldn’t be a New Zealand summer without a period of uncomfortable temperatures.
 Your heat pump / air conditioning system will work super hard during the peak season to keep your home cool, which means energy consumption and costs could climb without you even realising.

 Soaring temperatures shouldn’t mean sweltering in the heat for fear of a higher than average energy bill.
 We’ve put together some useful tips on the best way to run a heat pump / air conditioner in summer to create a comfortable living environment, all without breaking the bank.